jphmrst/PLC/src/plc/vfp/Induction.lagda.md

 technical paper, this gives you a way to orient yourself, by checking whether or not it has an identity, is associative or commutative, or distributes over another operator.
-A careful author will often call out these properties---or their lack---for instance by pointing out that a newly introduced operator is associative but not commutative.
+A careful author will often call out these properties — or their lack — for instance by pointing out that a newly introduced operator is associative but not commutative.

 #### Exercise `operators` (practice) {#operators}